Get Back – Together

 Get Back – Together is the second album by the reformed Liverpool band the Quarrymen, which was the band that, in its original conception, evolved into the Beatles.
 It is also the first of two albums by the band that feature all surviving founding members together, as while the name the Quarrymen name was used in the 1994 album Open for Engagements seen as the first album since the reformation, it only featured Rod Davis and part-time member John Duff Lowe.
-Eric Griffiths and Len Garry make their first appearances on a studio recording with drummer Colin Hanton also returning to the band for the first time since 1959, having previously appeared on the "In Spite of All The Danger" recording in 1958 as a b-side to a cover of Buddy Hollys "That'll Be the Day".
-It is also the only full length album featuring Pete Shotton who also returned to the band in 1997 but later retired due to ill health.
+Eric Griffiths and Len Garry make their first appearances on a studio recording, with drummer Colin Hanton also returning to the band for the first time since 1959, having previously appeared on the "In Spite of All The Danger" recording in 1958 as a b-side to a cover of Buddy Holly's "That'll Be the Day".
+It is also the only full length album featuring Pete Shotton, who also returned to the band in 1997 but later retired due to ill health.
 Shotton subsequently died in 2017.
+The album was recorded and mixed at Liverpool Music House by record producer and engineer Lance Thomas.

 Background and content

-The album was recorded in Liverpool in 1997 (produced/engineered and mixed by Lance Thomas) and released the same year.
+The album was recorded in Liverpool in 1997 (produced, engineered and mixed by Lance Thomas) and released the same year.
 The content of the album is drawn from the early repertoire of the original Quarrymen (which included John Lennon, Paul McCartney and George Harrison) and features fifteen songs that were regularly performed live by The Quarrymen in the late 1950s.
-The album's title refers to the Beatles song "Get Back".
+The album's title refers to the Beatles' 1969 song "Get Back".